WeZZard/Gatsblog/content/_posts/2019-03-04-notes-on-implementation-of-gatsblog/index.md

 This project is not a well tested project.
 Because testing in JavaScript is very tedious or say, boring.
-Since JavaScript is a dynamic language, there is no explicit schema for data types.
-This means the correctness of code is seriously relied on testing.
-But since there is no explicit schema for data types in the language, there are tons of works to do.
+Since JavaScript is a dynamic language, we don't need to build explicit schemes for data types.
+This leads that the correctness of code is seriously relied on testing.
+But since we don't need to build explicit schemes for data types in the language, there are also tons of works to do.

-You might come up with snapshot -- which is a great feature in Jest.
+You might come up with "snapshot" -- which is a great feature in Jest.
 But some issues are caused by mismatched types or other mistakes can be eliminated by automatic language check.
 Thus those issues shall be prevented from those automatic checks.

 Moreover, how do you ensure your manually grabbed snapshot is correct?

 I need a type system in JavaScript.
 Yes, I mean I need TypeScript and I would transfer the development language from JavaScript to TypeScript if I continued to upgrade this blog project.